BuairtRi/sww-n8n-helpers/documentation/slack-block-best-practices.md

 8. **Use appropriate block types** - Headers for titles, sections for content, context for metadata
 9. **Maintain visual hierarchy** - Structure blocks from most to least important
 10. **Handle errors gracefully** - Never let block generation failures break workflows

+## Migration Recommendation

+**For new Slack message development**: Use the new utilities from `sww-n8n-helpers` with built-in validation.

+**For existing code**: Consider migrating to the new utilities during maintenance, but the manual approach documented here will continue to work.

 Following these patterns ensures your Slack messages are reliable, accessible, visually appealing, and maintainable across different use cases and data scenarios.